Helping to keep children and young people safe in Derby and Derbyshire

 There are a range of resources to raise awareness of online abuse and help practitioners, parents, children and young people keep up to date.

 Locally Derby city council and Derbyshire county council have webpages about online safety.
 In addition to this Derbyshire Schools Net also has information and a range of resources for keeping children safe in education.
+Derbyshire constabulary have a webpage about online child abuse and also have published a Scam protection top tips leaflet.

 The Anti-Bullying Alliance (ABA) is a unique coalition of organisations and individuals, who work together to stop bullying and create safer environments in which children and young people can live, grow, play and learn.
 The ABA has published findings in the UK and internationally, on the impact of involvement in school bullying (as a victim, bully, or bully-victim) on mental health throughout adolescence and into adulthood.